This disease is caused by a bacterial infection.

 The four main symptoms of Whipple disease are

 Other common symptoms are fever, loss of appetite, fatigue and weakness caused by anemia, cough, and pain when breathing caused by inflammation of the membrane layers covering the lungs (pleura).
-Fluid may collect in the space between the pleural layers (a condition called pleural effusion).
+Fluid may collect in the space between the pleural layers (a condition called pleural effusion Pleural Effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
+Fluid can accumulate in the pleural... read more ).
 The lymph nodes may become enlarged.
 In some people, the skin becomes darker.
 People with Whipple disease may develop heart murmurs.
 Confusion, memory loss, or uncontrolled eye movements indicate that the infection has spread to the brain.

 If left untreated, Whipple disease becomes progressively worse and is fatal.

 Whipple disease can be cured with antibiotics.
-Usually people are given ceftriaxone or penicillin initially by vein, followed by trimethoprim/sulfamethoxazole taken by mouth for at least 12 months.
+Usually people are given ceftriaxone or penicillin initially by vein for 2 to 4 weeks, followed by trimethoprim/sulfamethoxazole or a combination of doxycycline and hydroxychloroquine taken by mouth for at least 12 months.
 Symptoms subside rapidly.
-Despite an initial response to antibiotics, however, the disease can recur.
+Despite an initial response to antibiotics, however, the disease can come back.